PasqualiniGabriele/MinesweeperSDM/README.md

 ## Prerequisites
 - The project was developed using Java 21.
-It utilizes features like records, which are only available starting from Java 14.
-Therefore, versions of Java prior to 14 are not compatible with this project.

 - **Java Development Kit (JDK)**: You need to have Java 21 installed.
 You can download it from [Oracle's JDK download page](https://www.oracle.com/java/technologies/javase-downloads.html) or [AdoptOpenJDK](https://adoptopenjdk.net/).